Close

 1. What is Proof of Funds for U.S. Visa?

 Proof of funds is documentation that shows you have sufficient financial resources to cover your expenses during your stay in the United States.
-This is particularly important for tourist visas (B1/B2) and student visas (F1), as well as business visas.
-The goal is to show that you can pay for accommodation, food, transportation, and other daily expenses while in the U.S.
+This requirement applies to tourist visas (B1/B2), student visas (F1), and business visas.
+The goal is to demonstrate your ability to pay for accommodation, food, transportation, and other daily expenses while in the U.S.

 2. Types of Documents Accepted as Proof of Funds